jesuscmartinez/lets-threat-model-core/README.md

 ### 4️⃣ View Your Threat Model Report!

-After running the container, the threat model report will be saved as:
+After running the container, reports will be generated only if you specify the corresponding output flags:

-`threat_model_report.md`
+- `--markdown-output` → Markdown format
+- `--json-output` → Structured JSON
+- `--sarif-output` → SARIF format for integration with code scanning tools

 🔧 Optional: If you’d rather run locally without Docker, see the Installation and Usage sections below.